lucas-vicuna/GWAS-BMI-Tanner-2022/README.md

-These are the main scripts used in the manuscript entitled "Joint models reveal the genetic architecture of pubertal stage transitions and their association with BMI in a Latino population", now under revision in Human Molecular Genetics.
-If you use some of them, please cite the original medRxiv preprint (doi: https://doi.org/10.1101/2023.06.29.23292039).
+These are the main scripts used in: Vicuña L, Barrientos E, Leiva-Yamaguchi V, Alvares D, Mericq V, Pereira A, Eyheramendy S. (2024).
+Joint models reveal genetic architecture of pubertal stage transitions and their association with BMI in admixed Chilean population.
+Human Molecular Genetics.
+Jul 9:ddae098.
+doi: 10.1093/hmg/ddae098.
+If you use them, please cite the article.